 Neither of the above, actually.
 I help Fred to incorporate his love for kids, his love for nature, and his love for singing WITHIN his current job.

 1. He must go to bed 15 minutes earlier, and get up 15 minutes earlier.

 2. He takes the 15-minutes longer, scenic route to work which avoids the scummy urban area and goes through a pretty area with trees.

 4. He uses a totally different approach with his students – instead of working through the standard text books (that everyone hates), he brings out the kid in those foreign students and has them writing fun lyrics using business language which they put to music, and learn, and sing together.

 5. Everyone now looks forward to the classes – including Fred – and they emerge happy and energised.

 Fred is still an English teacher.
 He works with the same people, at the same company, for the same salary.
 But now his days are relaxed, and joyous and fun and meaningful.

 Hate your job?
-Apply now for a free 30 minute strategy call so we can decide if it’s the job or the how.
-APPLY HERE.
+Book in with me for a free 30 minute strategy call so we can decide if it’s the job or the how.
+BOOK IN FOR YOUR FREE CALL HERE.